autonomi-ai/nos/docs/concepts/runtime-environments.md

 ### ⚡️ NOS Inference Runtime

 We use docker to configure different worker configurations to run workloads in different runtime environments.
 The configured runtime environments are specified in the [InferenceServiceRuntime](../api/server.md#inferenceserviceruntime) class, which wraps the generic [`DockerRuntime`] class.
-For convenience, we have pre-built some runtime environments that can be used out-of-the-box `cpu`, `gpu`, `trt-runtime` etc.
+For convenience, we have pre-built some runtime environments that can be used out-of-the-box `cpu`, `gpu`, `inf2` etc.

 This is the general flow of how the runtime environments are configured:
-- Configure runtime environments including `cpu`, `gpu`, `trt-runtime` etc in the [`InferenceServiceRuntime`](../api/server.md#inferenceserviceruntime) `config` dictionary.
+- Configure runtime environments including `cpu`, `gpu`, `inf2` etc in the [`InferenceServiceRuntime`](../api/server.md#inferenceserviceruntime) `config` dictionary.
 - Start the server with the appropriate runtime environment via the `--runtime` flag.
 - The ray cluster is now configured within the appropriate runtime environment and has access to the appropriate libraries and binaries.